The Bankrate promise

-What do I love most about the Capital One Quicksilver Cash Rewards credit card?
-Unlimited 1.5 percent cash back on every purchase.
-I’ve been writing about personal finance for nearly a decade, so I know that I could be using a credit card that offers higher rewards on grocery purchases—but if I did that, I’d probably also want one of the best credit cards for restaurants, and then I’d tell myself I really ought to get a credit card that rewards online shopping, and suddenly I’d have a whole stack of credit cards and a mental decision tree that I’d have to run through every time I wanted to buy something.
+What I love most about the Capital One Quicksilver Cash Rewards is its unlimited 1.5 percent cash back on every purchase.
+I’ve been writing about personal finance for nearly a decade, so I know I could be using a credit card that offers higher rewards on grocery purchases.
+But if I did that, I’d probably also want one of the best credit cards for restaurants.
+Then I’d tell myself I really ought to get a credit card that rewards online shopping, and suddenly I’d have a whole stack of credit cards and a mental decision tree that I’d have to run through every time I wanted to buy something.
 And that isn’t my style.
 Unlimited 1.5 percent cash back on everything is 100 percent my style.

 Plus, the Capital One Quicksilver Cash Rewards card offers all kinds of flexible cash redemption options.
-I used to turn all of my cash back rewards into statement credits, but lately I’ve been using them to cover Amazon.com purchases—all I have to do is apply my Capital One rewards at checkout, and that’s one more problem solved without me having to think about it.
+I used to turn all of my cash back rewards into statement credits, but lately I’ve been using them to cover Amazon.com purchases.
+All I have to do is apply my Capital One rewards at checkout, and that’s one more problem solved without me having to think about it.

 No annual fee

-I don’t like closing old credit card accounts—losing all that available credit can lower your credit score, and, if it’s one of your older credit card accounts, you could also lose some of your credit history.
+I don’t like closing old credit card accounts.
+Losing all of that available credit can lower your credit score, and if it’s one of your older credit card accounts, you could also lose some of your credit history.
 But I don’t like paying annual fees on credit cards I’m not using every day.
 That’s why I love a good no-annual-fee credit card — and the Capital One Quicksilver Cash Rewards is one of the best.

-Building up my credit score
+Monitors my credit score

-If you’re thinking about adding a flat-rate cash back card to your wallet, I would be remiss if I didn’t suggest that you take a good look at the Citi® Double Cash Card, which gives you the opportunity to earn 2 percent cash back on every purchase — 1 percent when you make the purchase and 1 percent when you pay that purchase off on-time.
-If you’re the kind of person who pays off their balances on a regular basis, you could earn even more cash back from the Citi Double Cash Card than I’m currently earning with the Capital One Quicksilver Cash Rewards.
+If you’re thinking about adding a flat-rate cash back card to your wallet, I would be remiss if I didn’t suggest that you take a look at the Citi Double Cash® Card, which gives you the opportunity to earn 2 percent cash back on every purchase — 1 percent when you make a purchase, and 1 percent when you pay that purchase off.
+If you regularly pay off your balances in full and on time, you could earn more cash back from the Citi Double Cash Card than I’m currently earning with the Capital One Quicksilver Cash Rewards.